Overview

 Autoimmune Disorders And Inflammatory Markers

-In autoimmune disorders such as lupus and rheumatoid arthritis, the immune system incorrectly assaults healthy tissues, resulting in persistent inflammation.
+In autoimmune disorders like lupus and rheumatoid arthritis, the immune system incorrectly assaults healthy tissues, resulting in persistent inflammation.
 In these situations, both ESR and CRP are frequently increased.
 However, every marker behaves differently.
 For example, in lupus patients, ESR rises during disease flares, although CRP levels may remain normal unless there is an infection or other problem.

+Raised ESR and CRP levels together can suggest a serious inflammatory condition.
 If only the ESR is raised, the cause may be persistent inflammation rather than an acute infection.
+If only CRP is raised, this may indicate an infection or a cardiovascular incident.

 What Are The Normal ESR And CRP Ranges?